rhel-labs/instruqt/using-file-permissions/07-find-audit-permissions/assignment.md

 difficulty: basic
 timelimit: 1
 ---
 The `-perm` option causes the `find` command to look at the access modes for each file.
 In this case you are calling `find` without a path, which means it will start looking in the current directory.
-First, check for files that have the permission level __755__.
+First, from the root terminal in the top pane, check for files that have the permission level __755__.

 ```
 find -perm 755